MixedRealityETHZ/3d-vr-room-arrangements/README.md

 ## Components

-The system comprises four components, separated into different repositories for better maintainability and linked to this repository as submodules:
+The system comprises four components, separated into different repositories for better maintainability and linked to this repository as submodules.
+Click on the links below to view more details and the source code of each component.

 - [VR client](https://github.com/MixedRealityETHZ/vrra-vr-client): a Unity-based VR app running on Oculus Quest devices.
 - [Segmentation service](https://github.com/MixedRealityETHZ/room_processing): performs semantic segmentation on 3D point clouds and meshes, based on the Minkowski Engine.